How to create a Pivot Table in a few clicks

-We are very excited to announce that pivot tables arrived at Lumeer!
+We are excited to announce that such pivot tables arrived at Lumeer!

 “A pivot table is a table of statistics that summarizes the data of a more extensive table.
 This summary might include sums, averages, or other statistics”, reads Wikipedia.